Center for Health Equity Research and Promotion

 Improving Veteran Health by Increasing Dental Stewardship of Antibiotics and Opioids

 Dr. Suda received her Doctor of Pharmacy degree from Drake University and a Master's in epidemiology from the University of Tennessee.
 Her post-doctoral training includes a residency, a pharmacokinetics fellowship, and an infectious diseases and outcomes research fellowship.
-Dr. Suda's research is focused on outpatient prescribing nationally using population-level datasets.
-This includes antibiotics and opioids, Veterans receiving care at multiple health systems, and determining the effectiveness of medication management strategies.
-She currently holds R01 funding from AHRQ and merit review funding from VA HSR&D to investigate antibiotic and opioid overprescribing by dentists.
-Dr. Suda has received prior funding from federal and non-federal sources and published more than 120 articles in the professional literature, including high-impact journals such as JAMA and Annals of Internal Medicine.
+Dr. Suda's research is focused on prescribing by clinicians and use by patients and strategies to improve medication use.
+This includes antibiotics and opioids, Veterans receiving care at multiple health systems, and drug shortages.
+She currently holds R01 funding from AHRQ and merit review funding from VA HSR to investigate drug shortages and prescribing by dentists.
+Dr. Suda has received prior funding from federal and non-federal sources and published more than 250 articles in the professional literature, including high-impact journals such as JAMA and Annals of Internal Medicine.

-Dr. Suda has taught courses in the ethics and privacy issues of comparative effectiveness research, grant writing, systematic reviews and meta-analysis, social and behavioral aspects of pharmacy, and special topics in pharmacy administration.
+Dr. Suda has taught courses in comparative effectiveness research, pharmacotherapeutics, grant writing, biostatistics and clinical trial design.
 She has mentored more than 30 doctoral students.

 Research Areas |